bekher/parapit-style/README.md

   - Sanitize ALL data collection when processing
 + Frontend:
   - Do not insert arbitrary data in the DOM, escape all HTML
-  - Sanatize and verify ALL user input
+  - Sanitize and verify ALL user input

 #### Version Control
   + Pre-v1.0.0 stable: